Neutrino Signatures on the High Transmission Regions of the Lyman-alpha Forest: Introduction

-\textit{Introduction.} Neutrino oscillation experiments revealed that neutrinos are not massless particles.
+Neutrino oscillation experiments revealed that neutrinos are not massless particles.
 Since then a major effort has been dedicated to measure or constrain neutrino masses.
-Current laboratory bounds constrain the electron neutrino mass to $m_{\nu_e}<2.05$ eV \cite{Lobashev,Kraus}.
-Cosmological bounds for the sum of all neutrino masses are still significantly stronger: constraints from WMAP7 alone yield $\Sigma_im_{\nu_i}<1.3$ eV \cite{Komatsu}, while combined with large scale structure (LSS) measurements they constraint the mass to $\Sigma_im_{\nu_i}<0.3$ eV \cite{Wang,Thomas,Concha,Reid}.
-The tightest $2\sigma$ upper limit of $\Sigma_im_{\nu_i}<0.17$ eV, is obtained by combining cosmic microwave background (CMB) results, LSS and \lya~forest\cite{Seljak} data sets (see \cite{Abazajian} for a summary of current and future neutrino mass constrains).
-Among all the different observables the \lya$ $ forest is particularly constraining since it probes structures over a wide range of redshift, in a mildly non-linear regime and on small scales where the neutrino signature is present \cite{Pastor,Rauch,Meiksin07}.
+Current laboratory bounds constrain the electron neutrino mass to $m_{\nu_e}<2.05$ eV \citep{Lobashev,Kraus}.
+Cosmological bounds for the sum of all neutrino masses are still significantly stronger: constraints from WMAP7 alone yield $\Sigma_im_{\nu_i}<1.3$ eV \citep{Komatsu}, while combined with large scale structure (LSS) measurements they constraint the mass to $\Sigma_im_{\nu_i}<0.3$ eV \citep{Wang,Thomas,Concha,Reid, dePutter,Xia} .
+The tightest $2\sigma$ upper limit of $\Sigma_im_{\nu_i}<0.17$ eV, is obtained by combining cosmic microwave background (CMB) results, LSS and \lya~forest\citep{Seljak} data sets (see \citep{Abazajian} for a summary of current and future neutrino mass constrains).
+Among all the different observables the \lya$ $ forest is particularly constraining since it probes structures over a wide range of redshift, in a mildly non-linear regime and at small scales where the neutrino signature is present \citep{Pastor,Rauch,Meiksin07}.

 The dynamics of cosmological neutrinos is very different from that of the dominant cold dark matter (CDM) component.
-The large velocity dispersion of neutrinos suppresses their power spectrum of density fluctuations on small scales, making the shape of the total power spectrum a potential probe of neutrino masses.
+The large velocity dispersion of neutrinos suppresses their power spectrum of density fluctuations at small scales, making the shape of the total power spectrum a potential probe of neutrino masses.

-Previous studies have addressed the role of neutrinos in dark matter halos \cite{Ma,Wong,Paco}, LSS \cite{Ma-Bert,Brandbyge_particle, Brandbyge_grid, Brandbyge_hybrid,Hannestad2,Viel} and the intracluster medium \cite{Springel}, using both linear theory and N-body/hydrodynamic techniques for the non-linear regime.
-It has been shown that on scales of 1-10 $h^{-1}$Mpc the non-linear suppression is redshift and mass dependent in a way that is different from a naive extrapolation of linear theory.
+Previous studies have addressed the role of neutrinos in dark matter halos \citep{Ma,Wong,Paco}, LSS \citep{Ma-Bert,Brandbyge_particle, Brandbyge_grid, Brandbyge_hybrid,Hannestad2,Viel, Bird} and the intergalactic medium (IGM) \citep{Springel}, using both linear theory and N-body/hydrodynamic techniques for the non-linear regime.
+It has been shown that on scales of 1-10 $h^{-1}$Mpc the non-linear suppression is redshift, scale and mass dependent in a way that is different from a naive extrapolation of linear theory.